20: Why and How?

 The first task is simply to experiment, to take risks, to sing and play in ways one ‘knows’ are ‘wrong’.
 As a first exercise it can be revealing to do just the opposite of performance indications in score.
 We did that here with the Moonlight/Erlking pair already discussed in Chapter 5, exchanging their usual characters.
 As the sound examples show, we discovered parallel universes for those scores.
 Perhaps the greatest benefit (though I think the expressive musical results in each case are pretty interesting) was to enable us to appreciate the extent of the interpretative space that is available if only one has the courage to step into it.
 If performances as different as these are possible, what else might be?

-We can also question orthodoxies about the character of different periods of composition.
+We can also question orthodoxies about the character of different forms and periods of composition.
 Why must a ‘Baroque’ piece have one dominant Affekt?
 Bach is a wonderful example here, music in which there is so much subtle change from moment to moment, even though a figure may look unchanged melodically and rhythmically.
 Why not respond to that much more fluidly?
 Or ‘Romantic’ music, for which the choices at present seem to lie between clean/straight and clean/straight with rather more vibrato and loudness.
 What happened to the salon?
 How about a little vulgarity in the mix?
+Must the movements of a piece always come in the same order?
+What happens if you change not only the character but also the sequence of sections?
+Omit some or insert some?
+Improvise (see David Dolan’s and Bobby Mitchell’s work)?

 Although there’s no reason in principle not to—in principle there can be no limits other than avoiding serious harm to the living—I’m not for now suggesting drawing on other musical genres such as jazz.
 This is only because of the danger of one’s work being labelled ‘crossover’ and thereby being put into a safe-box where it’s felt no longer to threaten mainstream practice.
 That’s the danger of any position that has a readymade category to slot into.
 Anything that can be put into it no longer challenges the norm.
 My whole intent here is to demote the norm so that it becomes simply one further option, equal with any other: that’s to say, it’s no longer ‘the’ norm.
 That’s what we should be aiming to achieve for current performance styles and habits.
 So for the same reason as avoiding crossover, because it can be filed away and leave the norm untouched, it’s sensible for now to avoid work that can be labelled ‘arrangement’, or at any rate to resist the label vigorously.
 That too makes a variant version safe.
 For now, let’s try not to be safe.